• Skip to primary navigation

 Veggies

-Spring onions/scallions, bean sprouts and optional cabbage for green veggie goodness and extra umami flavour.
+Spring onions/scallions, bean sprouts and optional cabbage for green veggie goodness and extra umami flavor.

 All ingredients laid out on a white background.